php-p/PhishPhucker/README.md

 ## Features

 - **Ingest Multiple Phishing Feeds**: Seamlessly integrate public phishing feeds and custom URLs for comprehensive coverage.
+- **Layered Security**: By exposing and then blocking the endpoints that receive comp'd creds, end users can fall for a phish but network applications block the POST.
 - **Website Scanning**: Extract scripts and phishing kits from malicious websites, identify the endpoints where credentials are sent.
 - **Simulated Post Requests**: Recreate phishing post requests and flood attackers' endpoints with realistic-looking data.
 - **Distributed Client Network**: Deploy PhishPhucker clients across multiple web edge points to mimic real-world phishing actions.